 Wondering how much you can get for your Mac?
 When you pick your price you need to keep a few things in mind:

-- Be honest about whether your Mac is in reasonable shape and knock pounds off if it isn’t.
+Be honest about whether your Mac is in reasonable shape and knock money off if it isn’t.

 Once you know which model you have you can start to work on getting an idea of what it’s worth.
 The risk otherwise is that you might not make as much money as you could, or you might be unable to sell your Mac because your price is too high.
 Even worse, if you get the specs wrong and claim that it is newer or more powerful than it is the person who buys the Mac won’t be happy and you may have to refund them.